kenzoputraku/sp23-cse110-lab3/standup.md

+# Standup template

-What did I work on yesterday?
+1. What did I work on yesterday?

-What am I working on today?
+2. What am I working on today?

-What issues are blocking me?
+3. What issues are blocking me?